 Adopting a sustainable lifestyle means, among other things, eating healthy, locally-produced foods and using handcrafted local products created with a minimum of impact on the environment and the community — and you can find both foods and handcrafts in abundance in Sonoma County.
 Here’s a quick list of some of the ways to shop sustainably in Sonoma Wine Country.

 Sonoma County’s fertile soil and mild climate makes for wonderful dairy farmland, which in turn nourishes the community of artisan cheese makers.
 You’ll find award-winning local cheeses in grocery stores, farmers markets, and specialty cheese shops.
-Or, follow the Sonoma Marin Cheese Trail Map to visit the area’s nearly 30 cheese makers who craft cow, goat, sheep, and even water buffalo cheeses.
+Or, follow the California Cheese Trail map to visit the area’s nearly 30 cheese makers who craft cow, goat, sheep, and even water buffalo cheeses.
 Some are open to the public on a regular basis, while others are seasonal or by appointment only.
 For more options, check our listings of Cheese Producers.